Comedy and Shakespeare

 STET’s favourite open-air theatre company Illyria returns for its fifth workshop season to the beautiful grounds of Raadhuis de Paauw in Wassenaar.

-The company joins in to illustrate key scenes from the play during this highly interactive workshop.
-Students participate dynamically, helped by professional actors, moderated by Alex Baggett.
-In doing so students gain insight into one of Shakespeare’s most frequently performed comedies.
+The company joins in to illustrate key scenes from Midsummer Night’s Dream during this highly interactive workshop.
+Students participate dynamically, helped by professional actors, moderated by Emmeline Prior.
+In doing so students gain insight into one of Shakespeare’s most frequently performed comedies and even get a chance to hop on stage if they like.

-Please read below for the programme plan and information on how to book, view pictures of last year’s workshop and see positive feedback from an enthusiastic teacher.
+Please read below for the programme plan and information on how to book, view pictures of previous workshops and see positive feedback from an enthusiastic teacher.

 |COST||€14 per student (no VAT)|